 At some point in your children’s education they’re going to learn about the Reformation.
-If you have a nice Catholic homeschooling family like mine, you try to make do with the Protestant history book you have while skipping a few sentences during your read aloud…before your husband walks into the school room and hears you mention Martin Luther and next thing you know your elementary students are bombarded with an “enthusiastic” lecture on the effects of the Reformation across Europe and the lasting ramifications to Western Civilization.
+Maybe you have some idea of what your ideal Catholic Middle Ages homeschool curriculum should look like.
+If you have a nice Catholic homeschooling family like mine, you try to make do with the Protestant history book you have while skipping a few sentences during your read aloud…before your husband walks into the school room and hears you mention Martin Luther and next thing you know your elementary students are bombarded with an “enthusiastic” lecture on the effects of the Reformation across Europe and the lasting ramifications to Western Civilization. …which is not how I expected that unit to go.
 Can you relate or is that just us?

 Anywho, the Middle Ages is my favorite historic period to study (Charlemagne! knights! castles!
 St. Hildegarde!
 Dante! daVinci!) but it’s difficult to find a textbook for elementary and middle school aged students that fairly portrays the Catholic church.
 Many Catholic homeschool curriculum providers do not cover the Middle Ages with younger students, and when it is introduced, it is through dry school textbooks focused on introducing an overview of world history.

 We study the Middle Ages in the second year of our four-year cycle.
 I’ll be reading about all my favorites next year for the third go round, but thankfully, I will not have to make do with what I’ve used in the past, and instead can take advantage of the second book in Tan’s The Story of Civilization (TSOC) series.
 How excited am I you ask?
 Pretty darned excited.